forkkit/supertokens-node-mysql-ref-jwt/README.md

 let payloadInfo = session.getJWTPayload()
 ```
 #### session.revokeSession()
 - To be called when you want to logout a user.
+If blacklisting is set to true, this will invalidate the user's access token immediately.
 ```js
 // @returns a promise
 session.revokeSession().then(() => {